Illusion neckline wedding dress with lace bodice and full silk skirt. Button back fastening and organza train the scalloped lace edging.

 The finished net skirt was three layers of graduated tiers of extra stiff net.
 I also added a rolled ring of net just below the waistline to support the pleats of the skirt and help them to ‘spring’ away from Vanessa’s body.

-Sewing the skirt to the illusion bodice, another feat of volume management!
+Sewing the skirt to the illusion neckline bodice, another feat of volume management!

 The skirt newly sewn to the bodice, with the lace held up and out of the way.

 Lace applique of scalloped edging and cut motifs to the organza section of the train, and blending into the dupion.
-Later this section is gently folded into 3D shapes and attached to the lining to keep the shapes from moving, as below.
+Later this section is gently folded into 3D undulations and attached to the lining.
+This keeps the shapes from moving and changing position as the dress is worn.

 Finished Dress on the Stand